Seeing spots can be a sign of floaters.

 What are floaters?

 Floaters are small pieces of debris that float in the eye’s vitreous humor.
-This debris casts shadows on the retina (the light-sensitive tissue layer at the back of the eye).
-If you have floaters, it is these shadows that you see floating across your field of vision.
+This debris casts shadows on the retina (the light-sensitive tissue layer at the back of the eye) and appear as shadows that float across your field of vision.
+There are 3 main types of floaters.

 Cobweb/Fibrous Strand Floater